pezzking/freelens-ai-extension/README.md

-# @freelensapp/freelens-ai
+# @freelensapp/freelens-ai-extension
-freelens-ai is a plugin for freelens that brings AI capabilities directly into your workflow.
+freelens-ai-extension is a plugin for freelens that brings AI capabilities directly into your workflow.
 With this extension, you can harness the power of artificial intelligence to automate complex tasks and enhance productivity.

 ---